Esri/ArcGIS-for-AutoCAD-API-Samples/readme.md

 ## Contributing

-Esri welcomes contributions from anyone and everyone.
-Please see our [guidelines for contributing](https://github.com/esri/contributing).
+Esri welcomes contributions to our open source projects on GitHub.
+Please see our guidelines for contributing.

+We do not currently accept new PRs for full features (e.g. a new sample or a significant change to the samples) but we encourage you to submit issues for:

+Bugs you find while using the samples.
+Enhancement requests for new code samples or new functionality in the sample viewer

 ## Licensing
 Copyright 2024 Esri